Skip to content

 Below is a high-level comparison of a company’s tax and administrative implications, compared to self-employment.

-You should note that there are numerous non-economic considerations which are relevant to this discussion (for example branding and business image, ease of selling/transferring a business, anonymity, etc).
+It should be noted that there are numerous non-economic considerations which are relevant to this discussion (for example: branding and business image, ease of selling/transferring a business, anonymity, the concept of limited liability, etc).
 This article focuses on a comparison of self-employment vs incorporation from a purely economic perspective only.

 Tax on profits